ed-barberis/fso_cco_lab_guide/content/30_CNAO_UI_Exploration/33_business_transactions/_index.md

 ![image](/images/33_business_transactions/business_transactions_2.png)

-The Business Transaction detail page in CNAO offers a distinctive approach to monitoring the health and performance of key business transactions, an essential aspect of your application monitoring strategy.
+The Business Transaction detail page in CCO offers a distinctive approach to monitoring the health and performance of key business transactions, an essential aspect of your application monitoring strategy.

-Cloud Native Application Observability incorporates service endpoints within Business Transactions flow maps, representing the entry and exit points for a service instance, which is the entity hosting the service.
+Cisco Cloud Observability incorporates service endpoints within Business Transactions flow maps, representing the entry and exit points for a service instance, which is the entity hosting the service.

 <span style="color: #143c76;"><i class='fas fa-circle fa-sm'></i></span>&nbsp; Scroll down to see the metrics specific to the business transaction.